htcondor/htcondor/docs/misc-concepts/classad-mechanism.rst

 ``G`` or ``g``
-    When doing substitution, apply the substitution for every matching portion of the target string (that doesn’t overlap a previous match).
+    When doing substitution, apply the substitution for every matching portion of the target string (that doesn't overlap a previous match).

 :index:`regexp()<single: regexp(); ClassAd functions>`